lorenzvanherwaarden/datetime-web-component/README.md

 ### 2. Style (optional)

-Optionally style the datetime picker by defining CSS custom properties on the `datetime-web-component` tag:
+Optionally style the datetime picker by defining CSS custom properties on the `datetime-web-component` tag.
+The list of all available custom properties to style is [available below](#styling):

 ```css
 /* example styling */